Killing of Ken Lee: Victim

-Ken Lee, aged 59, was staying in a nearby homeless shelter.
-Witnesses told CTV News that the Lee was visiting a friend who was living at the Strathcona Hotel shelter.
+Kenneth Lee, aged 59, was staying in a nearby homeless shelter.
+Witnesses told CTV News that Lee was visiting a friend who was living at the Strathcona Hotel shelter.

 Police said that Lee was holding a liquor bottle at the time of the attack and that the theft of the alcoholic beverage was likely a motive for the attack.
 Police also said they do not believe the victim knew any of the attackers.

 Lee lived in Toronto and was an immigrant from Hong Kong.

 Suspects

 Eight girls aged between 13 and 16 years were arrested near the location of the stabbing just after midnight on the day of the attack.
 Three of the suspects were aged 13, three were 14, and two were 16.

-According to police, the alleged perpetrators all lived in different parts of Toronto and had only met online via social media, not in person, prior to the day of the attack.
+According to police, the perpetrators all lived in different parts of Toronto and had only met online via social media, not in person, prior to the day of the attack.
 The girls lived in locations that included Scarborough, Etobicoke, downtown Toronto, and in the part of the 905 belt west of Toronto.